miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 ### Making Chain-of-Thought Reasoning Visible in Markdown

-And just so that it's 100% clear what the heck's going on here, that whole movement in LLMs where you get to see the chain-of-thought reasoning which improves their performance, you can't get a clean formatted markdown copy/paste in any of the Web UIs, but you can in Cursor AI!
-So when I publish these wonderful little coding interactions, I get to keep it intact for just the cost of making a few HTML tags visible.
-And that's what this macro does.
+And just so that it's 100% clear what the heck's going on here, I'm actually writing a macro in this article.
+I'm doing this so that I can more easily copy/paste AI responses that include their ***chain-of-thought*** reasoning, which often is surrounded by `<think>`thoughts`</think>` tags.
+The macro is to keep them from messing up formatting when I publish!

 ### Finding Unexpected Value in NeoVim's Modern Features

-However in a greater sense, this article is about one of those strange benefits you get from switching from vim to NeoVim, which has almost no appeal for someone who's on the vim platform for timelessness -- and not for the plugin-worshiping, fuzzy-finding, nerd-treeing, key-slamming brogramming.
+However, it's also about an unexpected benefit of switching from vim to NeoVim.
+NeoVim has almost no appeal to me, someone who is perfectly happy on the vim platform by virtue of its timelessness -- and not for the fancy bells and whistle that seem to attract the brogrammers on YouTube.
+Not for the plugin managing, tree-telescoping, fuzzy-finding, auto-completing, tag-closing, code-folding plugin nonsense.
+That stuff's not future-proof.
+I don't want it in my fingers.

 ### When Old-School Meets Pragmatism